ResearchGate DOIs

 #### What kind of research can get a ResearchGate DOI?

-**You cannot generate ResearchGate DOIs for:**
+You **cannot** generate a ResearchGate DOI for:

 * Articles